greiginsydney/captureKNX/docs/advanced-applications.md

 </tr>
 </table>

-The knxLogger uses the free on-site version of InfluxDB.
+The captureKNX uses the free on-site version of InfluxDB.
 You might see this referenced as their "OSS" version.

 They also have a cloud offering, [InfluxDB Cloud](https://www.influxdata.com/products/influxdb-cloud/).

-If you're looking at making the knxLogger's captured telegrams accessible off-site, it's possible to have telegraf push them out to an instance of InfluxDB Cloud, and from there you can use [Grafana Cloud](https://grafana.com/products/cloud/) to visualise it.
+If you're looking at making the captureKNX's captured telegrams accessible off-site, it's possible to have telegraf push them out to an instance of InfluxDB Cloud, and from there you can use [Grafana Cloud](https://grafana.com/products/cloud/) to visualise it.

 The setup and config of these are beyond the scope of this project, but they remain an option.